syncfusion-content/winui-docs/winui/SegmentedControl/Custom-Templates.md

 # Custom Templates in WinUI Segmented Control

-This section explains how to customize the SfSegmentedItem and its related operations in the Segmented Control.
+This section explains how to customize the SfSegmentedItem and its related operations in the Segmented control.

 ## Ellipse style

+By changing corner radius of the segmented item using `ItemContainerStyle` property, users can achieve the ellipse style.

 This example illustrates how to customize the ellipse style

 {% tabs %}
 {% highlight xaml %}